 Arsenal's 25-year run in European competition on the line

-So much for Arsenal being one of the elite football clubs in Europe.
+So much for Arsenal being one of the elite soccer clubs in Europe.

 Three weeks after being among the instigators of the controversially closed-off and ultimately ill-fated Super League, the English team is facing the ignominy of being shut out of continental competition for the first time in 25 years.